rocky-linux/documentation/docs/guides/development/rockydocs_web_dev.md

 Some notes:

-The entire environment runs in a Docker container You'll need a Docker engine on your local machine to use this environment The container is built ontop of the official RockyLinux docker image available here https://hub.docker.com/r/rockylinux/rockylinux
+The instructions in this guide are NOT a prerequiste for Rocky documentation Authors/Content contributors The entire environment runs in a Docker container You'll need a Docker engine on your local machine to use this environment The container is built ontop of the official RockyLinux docker image available here https://hub.docker.com/r/rockylinux/rockylinux